 (Just look on social media for #RoaldDahlDay.)

 With great list of Roald Dahl children books, how can you not include this celebratory day in your lessons?

 However, Roald Dahl books are so fantastic that you don’t need to wait for one specific day to celebrate the author and his books (although that day is really fun, too)!
 Add these to your list for year ’round learning!

-To celebrate Roald Dahl Day or to create fun unit lessons centered around the author’s books and work, here are some great activities to incorporate into your learning:
+To celebrate Roald Dahl Day or to create fun unit lessons centered around the author’s books and work, here are some great activities to incorporate into your learning and even great different study book units!

 Get a Roald Dahl Day Party Pack

 Download the FREE Roald Dahl Day Activity pack to get some great ideas for your party including invitations for your party, a party hat craft, Mr Twit’s beard craft, games, quizzes, and more!

 Do Roald Dahl Lesson Plans

 There are a variety of FREE Dahl book lesson plans where you can “teach the story.”

-There are lesson plans and activity ideas for author Roald Dahl books:
+There are lesson plans and activity ideas for author Roald Dahl books (Roald Dahl worksheets pdf):